 Jockey Terry Stanton took her out quick from her 10 hole in this 1m70yds event and grabbed the rail before the 1st turn, and had an easy lead through the 1st turn and down the backstretch.
 No big deal, thought I, I've seen it before: she'll die in the stretch.
 But she hung on pretty good thru turn 2 and came into the homestretch with a nice lead.
 All of a sudden the partners I was with, rookies they, were up on the benches and yelling for her to hang on, and she was, and about the stretch call even this old jaded owner was hollering at the top of his lungs for this horse to hold on, and wonder of wonders she did, winning this allowance event by open lengths, and then there were 3 very happy campers and Gilbert grinning their brains out in the Sam Houston Winner's Circle as OUR HORSE came back a 13-1 winner in our first, of hopefully many, races in Texas.
 Yeeeeeee-HAW!

 Final total on the night: cash voucher more than tripled.
 I told you it's often a surprise when your own horse wins. ;-) This sure was one of them times, 'cause if thought she was going to win at 13-1 I sure would have had a lot more money on her.

 The Budgetel Houston North gets high marks for being a nice place, cheap, close to the track, and having rooms still available at midnight.

-The chain restaurant/bar that me and Cary and Darrell closed up gets low marks for closing as early as it did.
+The chain restaurant/bar that me and two partners closed up gets low marks for closing as early as it did.
 Man - you schlubs coulda made a ton more money offa me, especially since I wasn't driving by then.